Axnjr/SEM7/NLP.md

 - **Additional Suffixes:** Removes endings like 'al', 'ance', 'er' (e.g., "formalize" → "formal").
 - **Final Adjustments:** Removes or retains 'e' based on its necessity (e.g., "probate" → "probat").

+# 4. Segmentation
+It is similar to `tokenization` but we focus on spiltting the sentences or paragraphs by `logical boundries` rather than just words or sentences.

+For example, the paragraph "I love programming.
+It's both challenging and rewarding." can be segmented into:
+- "I love programming."
+- "It's both challenging and rewarding."

+# 5. Lemmatization
+Lemmatization reduces words to their `dictionary base form` (lemma) while `preserving grammatical meaning`.
+Unlike stemming, it ensures that the output is a valid word. **Example:** for input
+- `better → good`, `caring → care`
+- in case of `stemming`: `caring → car`

+## How Lemmatization Works?
+Lemmatization involves several steps:

+- **Part-of-Speech (POS) Tagging:**
+Identifying the grammatical category of each word (e.g., noun, verb, adjective).

+- **Morphological Analysis:**
+Analyzing the structure of the word to understand its root form.

+- **Dictionary Lookup:**
+Using a predefined vocabulary to find the lemma of the word.
+For example, the word “better” would be lemmatized to “good” if it is identified as an adjective, whereas “running” would be lemmatized to “run” if identified as a verb.

+## Techniques in Lemmatization

+- **Rule-Based Lemmatization:**
+Uses predefined grammatical rules to transform words.
+For instance, removing the “-ed” suffix from regular past tense verbs.

+- **Dictionary-Based Lemmatization:**
+Looks up words in a dictionary to find their base forms.

+- **Machine Learning-Based Lemmatization:**
+Employs machine learning models trained on annotated corpora to predict the lemma of a word.

+## Benefits:
+- **Accuracy:**
+Lemmatization provides more accurate results because it considers the context and meaning of words.
+- **Standardization:**
+Ensures words are reduced to their dictionary form, aiding in tasks like text normalization and information retrieval.

+## Limitations:

+- **Complexity:**
+Requires more computational resources and a comprehensive dictionary.
+- **Dependency on POS Tagging:**
+Requires accurate POS tagging, which adds to the processing overhead.